 Steinberg was one of the professional sports worlds’ “Super Agents”.
 It has been estimated that he negotiated approximately two billion, yes with a B, dollars worth of professional contracts over his agent career.
 Modern day fans may not recognize Steinberg’s name but they would probably recall the name of another super agent, Scott Boras.
 These agents represent numerous clients, across many professional leagues, and possess a great deal of power and clout during contract negotiations.

-It can be ironic how so many who are viewed as successes can loose that success with a few poor decisions or an addiction of some kind.
+It can be ironic how so many who are viewed as successful can lose it with a few poor decisions or an addiction of some kind.

-Fortunately Steinberg realized the dangerous path he was taking with his alcoholism and he looked for treatment from a rehab center.
-The problem was he had already traveled too far to just stop and turn around.
+Fortunately he realized the dangerous path that he was taking with his alcoholism and he looked for treatment from an alcohol rehab center.
+Problem was he had already traveled too far to just stop and turn around.
 Those mounting problems are what led him to his recent filing for bankruptcy.

-While Steinberg was in rehab, focusing on getting himself better and sober, he didn’t keep tabs on his debts.
+While he was in rehab, focusing on getting himself better and sober, he didn’t keep good tabs on his debts.
 Steinberg was recently quoted as saying “I just lost track while I was in rehab”.

 I guess we can’t blame him for forgetting to pay some bills.
 He was struggling with an addiction that plagues way too many people in our society.
-Alcoholism doesn’t discriminate based on your race, religion, sex or financial standings.
-It may be available to purchase anywhere but, for some people, it can be just as addicting as prescription medication or illegal drugs.
+Alcoholism or any other type of substance abuse won't discriminate based on your race, religion, sex or financial standings.
+Alcohol is usually available to purchase anywhere but, for some people, it can be just as addicting as prescription medication or illegal drugs.

 Is Leigh Steinberg finished in the agent world?
 No. I am happy to report that he has stated that he has been sober since 2010.
 Here’s hoping that he continues that sobriety and is able to re-establish himself in the sports agency world.

 Unfortunately he also has a long and difficult journey ahead of him to get back to where he once was.
-The good news is professional sports is almost the perfect place for him to be while he fights back from his addiction.
-There are so many athletes who are given a second chance because of their physical talents on a field.
-Capitalizing on this kind of generosity might be just what he needs to come back.
+The good news is that professional sports is almost the perfect place for him to be while he fights back from his addiction